AdobeDocs/workfront.en/help/quicksilver/workfront-basics/ai-assistant/summarize-this.md

 1. Click the **AI Assistant** icon ![AI Assistant icon](assets/ai-assistant-icon.png) near the upper-right corner of the screen.
 1. In the AI Assistant panel, click **Summarize this**.

-   The AI assistant may take a few moments to generate the summary, depending on how large or complex the object is.
+   AI Assistant may take a few moments to generate the summary, depending on how large or complex the object is.

 1. View the AI summary in the AI Assistant panel.